 The biggest difference ESN makes from a pet perspective is overall better behavior.
 A pup that is early spay/neutered will be much more obedient than a pup that is not spay/neutered or spay/neutered close to or after puberty.
 From our perspective - wanting a happy and forever home for our pups - the training and behavior benefits of early spay/neuter are tremendous.

-From a business perspective: ESN allows us to protect our business interests and be a responsible breeder.
+As a responsible breeder ESN coupled with our furever home enables us to know with complete certainty that we are not increasing the homeless pet population.
+ESN allows us to protect our business interests.
 We have spent an enormous amount of time, research, and money to achieve our breeding stock.
 While some breeders choose to employ spay/neuter contracts, our experience is that spay/neuter contracts do not work for us.
 They are a major time suck and can be costly and take up valuable time to enforce.
 In real life, they are rarely ever followed up on and are easy to dupe.
-We will not give away our superior breeding lines to back yard breeders or add to the homeless pet population which would inevitably happen if we did not do ESN.
+We will not give away our superior breeding lines to back yard breeders or add to the homeless pet population which would inevitably happen if we did not employ ESN.

 Spay/Neuter Statistics and Studies:

 FACT: 80% of dog owners claim their dog is spay/neutered, but only 10% actually are.
 It is no wonder the homeless pet population is reaching epidemic levels.